Robust angle-based transfer learning in high dimensions: Incorporating multiple source models

 In this section, we consider the setting where multiple source models are available, denoted as $\{\hat \bw_k\}_{k=1,\hdots,K}$, and we want to incorporate these source models when fitting a model using the internal target data.
 In the existence of multiple sources, we hope that our estimator obtained from transfer learning is robust to the cases where some source models are less helpful than others.

 One direct extension of angleTL is to include multiple penalty terms, one for each source estimates $\hat \bw_k$, and obtain

 which consists of $K+1$ tuning parameters, $\lambda$ and $\{\eta_k\}_{k=1,\hdots,K}$.
-However, this might be computationally less feasible when $K$ is large, since optimization involving a large number of tuning parameters will be challenging in terms of computational speed and numerical stability.
-Intuitively, if we can obtain an aggregated source estimator $\hat \bw$ from $\{\hat \bw_k\}_{k=1,\hdots,K}$, which is more concordant with the target parameter $\bbeta$ as compared to each $\hat \bw_k$ from a single source, we can directly apply the single source angleTL described in Section \ref{method}.
+However, this might be computationally less feasible when $K$ is large, since optimization involving a large number of tuning parameters will be challenging in terms of computational speed and numerical stability. {Intuitively, if we can derive an aggregated source estimator, denoted as \(\hat{\bw}\), that resides within the convex cone formed by the source models, i.e., $\hat{\bw}\in\{\sum_{i=1}^K\theta_k\hat{\bw}_k: \theta_k\ge0\}$, and aligns more closely with the target parameter \(\bbeta\) than any individual \(\hat{\bw}_k\), then we can directly utilize the single source {angleTL} method detailed in Section \ref{method}.}

 Following this idea, we present in this section two approaches to obtain the aggregated estimator $\hat \bw$ from the $K$ source estimators $\{\hat \bw_k\}_{k=1,\hdots,K}$, where the main difference between them lies in whether an independent validation dataset in addition to the training data is needed for the aggregation step.
-In the existence of an independent validation dataset, we can use it to train a set of weights that linearly combine $\{\hat \bw_k\}_{k=1,\hdots,K}$ to obtain the aggregated estimator $\hat\bw$.
-This can be achieved via methods such as the Q-aggregation, summarized in Algorithm \ref{agg1} below, which is shown to approximate the best linear combination of all models when the validation data is sufficiently large \citep{RT11, Tsybakov14, Qagg}.
+In the existence of an independent validation dataset, we can use it to learn the weights $\btheta = (\theta_1, \dots, \theta_k)$ that linearly combine $\{\hat \bw_k\}_{k=1,\hdots,K}$ to obtain the aggregated estimator $\hat\bw$.
+This can be achieved via methods such as the Q-aggregation, summarized in Algorithm \ref{agg1} below, which is shown to approximate the best linear combination of all models when the validation data is sufficiently large \citep{RT11, Tsybakov14, Qagg}. {If we have evidence where some of the source models can be highly different from the target, we can further impose sparse structures on $\btheta$.}

 \RestyleAlgo{ruled}